 I’m a Canon girl, and surprisingly enough, about 80% of my photos are taken with my 50mm f1.4.
 The f1.2 has been on my “to buy” list for a few years now, but my good ol’ trustee f 1.4 does such a good job that I have yet to trade it up.

 Do you have any tips for photographers on how to find the light?

-What is the most challenging thing about photographing seniors?
+What is the most challenging thing about photographing boudoir?

 What is a good lesson you have learned this year in photography or in your business?

 Like most photographers out there, I’m always working on finding a good balance between my personal life and my work life.
 Thankfully, every year seems to get easier, and with experience, I’ve slowly found my way to a really happy place.
 I have 2 young kids and an amazing husband that has always been super supportive of my business.
 They’ve had to endure a lot of times where it seemed I was married to my job and my computer.
 Becoming more established and busy in my career has actually allowed me to really choose what it is I want to do and how often.
 It’s still VERY tough to say “no” to work, but in doing that a lot more, I’m so much happier and my life is more balanced.
 I make time for the things that bring me happiness such as yoga, family fun days with my kids, date nights with my hubby, and ladies nights with my girlfriends.
 And unlike before, if something doesn’t get blogged right away, or I have to turn down that extra client– then so be it

 If you could encourage a new photographer in one area, what would it be?